Arech/nntl/README.md

 Neural Network Templates Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks.
-It is multithreaded, x64 friendly and uses OpenBLAS only as a back-end to multiply matrices.
-NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (header only).
-It is statically typed and doesn't use virtual functions.
+It is multithreaded, memory optimized and uses OpenBLAS only as a back-end to multiply matrices.
+NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (in header-only mode).
+It is statically typed and doesn't use virtual functions, allowing compiler to generate very efficient code.

-NNTL provides a way to convert an UML (class) diagramm of a neural network directly into C++ code (i.e. you draw something [like this](https://github.com/Arech/nntl/blob/master/arch_sample.png?raw=true) and it converts it to nntl-powered C++ code).
+NNTL provides a way to describe desired neural network architecture in a form of UML class diagram and convert the diagram directly into C++ code (allowing to draw something [like this](https://github.com/Arech/nntl/blob/master/arch_sample.png?raw=true) and directly convert it to nntl-powered code).
 This feature is extremely helpful for designing proper network architectures and an absolute time-saver.
-It allows a user to focus on incorporating domain knowledge into neural network instead of doing very error-prone architecture programming.
-However, it requires some additional software ([Visual Paradigm](https://www.visual-paradigm.com/) for diagramming and Matlab to execute converter scripts).
+It allows a user to focus on incorporating domain knowledge into neural network instead of doing error-prone architecture programming.
+However, it requires some additional software - [Visual Paradigm](https://www.visual-paradigm.com/) for diagramming and Matlab (probably Octave) to execute converter scripts.
 See below for details.

 [![Join the chat at https://gitter.im/nntl/Lobby](https://badges.gitter.im/nntl/Lobby.svg)](https://gitter.im/nntl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ### Performance
 *This paragraph is outdated.
-The library was improved in many ways since the performance measurements, so current results are way better.
+The library was improved in many ways since the performance measurements, so current results are better.

 Here is the performance of training a 3 layer `768->500->300->10` network with a sigmoid activation function and a quadratic loss function over the MNIST dataset (60000 training samples and 10000 validation samples) for 20 epochs in a minibatches of size 100 using double precision floating point math.
 A NN implementation from [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) on a Matlab R2014a x64 is taken as a baseline (it also uses vectorized computations, multithreading and double as a basic floating-point type).
 The hardware in both cases are the same: AMD Phenom II X6 1090T @3500Mhz CPU (with all power-saving features turned off) with 16Gb of RAM under Windows 7 (swap file turned off, so no paging occur during testing).
 The CPU is pretty old today, it has only SSE2+ instructions (no AVX/AVX2), so everything should work a way faster on newer CPUs).